 The Letter of Authorisation ensures that:

-- the organisation is aware of the application;
+- the organisation is aware of the application

-- the authorised representative approves your access;
+- the authorised representative approves your access

-- the correct permissions are granted.
+- the correct permissions are granted

 How do we determine who must sign?

-For eHerkenning applications, Digidentity checks the official extract from the Dutch Trade Register (KvK).
+During your application, we check the official extract from the Dutch Trade Register (KvK).

 If the authorised representatives are incorrect, this must first be updated with the Chamber of Commerce before we can proceed.